skybet/ios-automation-talk/Readme.md

 ### Automation Animals

-Welcome to **Automation Animals** .. a sample application to allow iOS Developers, SEiT, Automation Engineers, Testers to practice implementing XCUITests
+.. a sample application to allow iOS Developers, SEiT, Automation Engineers, Testers to practice implementing XCUITests

+### About
+Automation Animals is an application that lets you select animals, view details and mark animal(s) as favorites Included within the application are some of the basic features of Product/Details applications i.e. filters and favoriting Future roadmap items for this application could see Searching added .. but we would want to see a more robust test suite to prevent too much technical debt.

+### Application
-Automation Animals has **3 ViewControllers**:
+Automation Animals has **3 View Controllers**:
 - Animals Gallery View Controller
 - Animal Detail View Controller
 - Filtering View Controller